SSL_get_shared_sigalgs, SSL_get_sigalgs - get supported signature algorithms

 The raw values correspond to the on the wire form as defined by RFC5246 et al. The NIDs are OpenSSL equivalents.
 For example if the peer sent sha256(4) and rsa(1) then *rhash would be 4, *rsign 1, *phash NID_sha256, *psig NID_rsaEncryption and *psighash NID_sha256WithRSAEncryption.

 If a signature algorithm is not recognised the corresponding NIDs will be set to NID_undef.
-This may be because the value is not supported or is not an appropriate combination (for example MD5 and DSA).
+This may be because the value is not supported, is not an appropriate combination (for example MD5 and DSA) or the signature algorithm does not use a hash (for example Ed25519).

 Licensed under the OpenSSL license (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.